 - Co-coordinator, Research Instruction Program

 Roberta Fiske-Rusciano (Ph.D in Anthropology, Rutgers University, 1999, M.A.
 University of Chicago, 1980) is an Adjunct Assistant Professor of Political Science, Global Studies, Multicultural Studies, and Gender Studies at Rider University.
 She has published three books entitled Experiencing Race, Class, and Gender in the United States (Editions 4, 5, and 6), as well as several chapters in other volumes.

 B.S., Delaware Valley College, M.S.and Ph.D., University of Massachusetts.
 His interests include immunology, aging, and microbiology.
-Dr. Riggs has been at Rider since 1991.
-Dr. Riggs was the recipient of the 1993 Dominick Iorio Faculty Research Excellence Award, the 2008 Ann Giovanelli Award & the 2010 Distinguished Teaching Award, & the 2013 Dominick Iorio Faculty Research Award.
+Dr. Riggs was the recipient of the 1993 Dominick Iorio Faculty Research Excellence Award, the 2008 Ann Giovanelli Award, the 2010 Distinguished Teaching Award, & the 2013 Dominick Iorio Faculty Research Award.